matthieugayon/graphql-track-api/README.md

 ## e2e tests

-For e2e tests, we did not create a specific instrastructure for that, so it needs to be ran against the same docker setup.
+We did not create a specific instrastructure for e2e tests, so it needs to be ran against the same docker setup.
 The dockerized postgresql database needs to be up and running & migrations applied & the test user seeded.

 ```bash
 $ npm run test:e2e